hmbui/EpicsBuildAnalysis/README.md

 * produce a dependency graph for each build of each EPICS module in the build, and, optionally, the complete dependency graph for the entire module set
 * produce a list of EPICS modules that are present in one EPICS local release but are not in another EPICS local release.

-Internally, EpicsBuildAnalyis is dependent on the ```epics-version``` EPICS utility for the EPICS module list comparisons, so you must make sure your environment has the path to this utility before running EpicsBuildAnalyis.
+Internally, for the EPICS module list comparisons, EpicsBuildAnalyis is dependent on the ```epics-version``` EPICS utility, so your environment must have the path to this utility before running EpicsBuildAnalyis.

 ## Prerequisites
 * Python 2.7 or 3.5, or newer